by Prasad Nallapati

 Isn’t it sounding familiar?

 Mexicans are the most effected as they form more than half of the total number of the unauthorized immigrants, whose estimates vary from 10-15 millions.
-A 2014 report of the Pew Research estimates that more than 450,000 unauthorized Indian immigrants live in the US, constituting four per cent of the total illegal immigrants in the country.
-The Chinese account for 300,000, followed by the Philippines, and the Koreans.
+A report of the Pew Research estimates for the year 2012 stated that more than 450,000 unauthorized Indian immigrants live in the US, constituting four per cent of the total illegal immigrants in the country.
+Chinese account for 300,000, followed by the Philippines, and the Koreans.
 Obama Administration’s policy of amnesty and citizenship to illegal immigrants is expected to be abandoned creating an uncertainly on their future.

 Trump’s allegation of American “jobs theft” found resonance in many of the swing states like Florida.
 He accused IBM of laying off 500 workers in Minneapolis and shifting their jobs to India and other countries, Goodrich Lighting Systems 255 workers, Baxter Health Care Corporation 199 workers and so on and so forth.
 Stating that Florida has lost one in four of its manufacturing jobs since the North American Free Trade Agreement (NAFTA), Trump assured that the accord would be renegotiated.
 He also promised to stop the Trans-Pacific Partnership (TPP), which he described as `job-killer’.

 `Job-preservation’ and `job-creation’ are thus another key factor that would have an impact, though a short term one, on Indo-US relations.
 However, this will have a limited impact as both the American and Indian corporates try adjust to new realities.
-Indians are already facing visa restrictions and this will accentuate in the short term as more restrictions are likely to be imposed on general immigration.
-Current trade and related disputes would also remain a major irritant in the bilateral economic relations.
+Indians are already facing visa restrictions and this will accentuate in the short term, stabilizing over the long term as bilateral strategic relations take firm root.

-However, barring these minor irritants and short term impact on immigration and American investments in India, the trajectory for growth of Indo-US relations look quite positive.
-Trump and Narendra Modi are expected to hit off very well as the latter did with President Obama.
+Hence, barring short term impact on immigration and American investments in India, the trajectory for growth of Indo-US relations look quite positive.